Rendekendo/10Mb-Video-Compressor/README.md

 # Video Compressor

-This script allows you to compress videos to fit within a target file size while maintaining good quality.
+Compresses videos to size which can be upladed to discord (10Mb)

 ## Requirements
 - Python installed on your system